Here are a few of the most common questions asked about membership and other aspects of the Manitoba Society of Occupational Therapists.

 Every member who provides clinical services must obtain or be covered by, and maintain liability insurance coverage to a minimum of $5,000,000.00.

 The College of Occupational Therapists of Manitoba (COTM) renewal in June 2006 introduced the need to show evidence of meeting this requirement.
-According to COTM, most occupational therapists in Manitoba carry insurance from the AON Reed Stenhouse through their membership with the Canadian Association of Occupational Therapists (CAOT) or rely on the insurance maintained by their employer.
+According to COTM, most occupational therapists in Manitoba carry insurance from the BMS through their membership with the Canadian Association of Occupational Therapists (CAOT) or rely on the insurance maintained by their employer.

 If you are wondering if you have the right insurance, you are not alone.
 COTM reports receiving a great number of questions regarding the requirement.